RomanCLV/DUAV2023/README.md

 https://pypi.org/project/RPi.GPIO/

 ## GPIO configuration
-The servo must be plugged to the PIN 32 (GPIO 12).

 You can use execute the python script `./sources/automate/test_servo.py` to verify that the communication between the Raspberry and the Servo works.
 You have to specify the GPIO used.